 For over 20 years each spring, students have play games, eaten bananas, and competed for the coveted Banana Day T-Shirt.
 Banana Day reminds us what it’s like to be a kid again, to play, and have fun.
 The free bananas are just a perk!
 Sponsored by the Student Activities Council.

-The University hosts two annual pageants for students to showcase their talents, intelligence, and campus leadership.
-These pageants function as a scholarship opportunity as well as a fundraiser for a particular community service platform.
-Both events attract many people who come out to see which lucky student will be crowned.
+The University hosts an annual pageants for students to showcase their talents, intelligence, and campus leadership.
+This pageant functions as a scholarship opportunity as well as a fundraiser for a particular community service platform.
+This event attracts many people who come out to see which lucky student will be crowned.

 First held in the early 1980s, the BLGC Step Show showcases a form of percussive dance that mixes movement, singing, speaking, chanting, and drama.
 Melding folk tradition with popular culture, students compete for a chance to win $1,000 in prize money and bragging rights for the next year.